 Japan’s smaller opposition parties seem more willing to bring LGBTQ+ equity concerns to the table.
 Going into this summer’s Upper House election, the Constitutional Democratic Party, the Japanese Communist Party, and the Social Democratic Party all included anti-discrimination and LGBTQ+ equality as a party priority.
 However, while four openly LGBTQ+ individuals ran for seats in the Upper House election this summer, they made up less than 1 percent of the 545 candidates, and none of them were elected to office.

 LGBTQ+ activists have focused on making improvements for same-sex couples through local government ordinances while pushing for the goal of same-sex marriage through their court cases.
 The couples who have filed these six court cases, for instance, have the support of activist groups like Marriage for All Japan.
 Given the lack of support and representation in the national Diet, it seems unlikely a new law on same-sex marriage could be adopted.
 Instead, activists focus on the laws which govern marriage in Japan.
 They hope for victories in the court to compel new laws which would support same-sex couples.
 Decisions on the next four cases, two of which are in Tokyo, will be crucial to the future for LGBTQ+ citizens.
-It could be another several years before we can see an outcome from all six cases.
+It could be another several years before we will see an outcome from all six cases.

 Erin Gallagher is the research associate for Japan Studies at the Council on Foreign Relations.